Degenova History, Family Crest & Coats of Arms

 The surname Degenova was first found in the 13th century, when Giovanni Genoese moved his family from Genoa to Reggio-Calabria.
 Genua, is the ancient Ligurian name for the modern Italian city of Genoa.

-Important Dates for the Degenova family
+Early History of the Degenova family

 This web page shows only a small excerpt of our Degenova research.
 Another 72 words (5 lines of text) covering the years 1370, 1491, 1563 and 1731 are included under the topic Early Degenova History in all our PDF Extended History products and printed products wherever possible.